vinceallenvince/FloraJS/README.md

 In Flora, the 'world' is your web browser.
 DOM elements inhabit the world and behave according to rules meant to simulate a natural environment.
 You can find demos at http://vinceallenvince.github.io/FloraJS.

-The formulas driving a large part of Flora are adapted from Daniel Shiffman's 'The Nature of Code' at http://natureofcode.com.
+The formulas driving a large part of Flora are adapted from Daniel Shiffman's ['The Nature of Code'](http://natureofcode.com).
 Inspiration also came from the writings of Valentino Braitenberg and Gary Flake.

 ## Install